shredthaGNAR/list-of-my-starred-repos/README.md

 * [MrOtherGuy/bookmark-batch-updater](https://github.com/MrOtherGuy/bookmark-batch-updater): A webextension tool to update multiple bookmarks at once
 * [Rob--W/bookmark-container-tab](https://github.com/Rob--W/bookmark-container-tab): Firefox add-on to add "Open in Container Tab" menu item to bookmark menus
 * [aaFn/Bookmark-search-plus-2](https://github.com/aaFn/Bookmark-search-plus-2): Displays and filters bookmarks on search string, show parent folders.
 This is a Web Extension add-on version of the old "Bookmark search plus" XUL extension published by Alice0775, not working anymore in latest Firefox, and which was very useful.
+* [igorlogius/bookmark-tabs](https://github.com/igorlogius/bookmark-tabs): Saves selected or all tabs into a timestamped bookmark folder for later use
 * [Kiuryy/Bookmark_Sidebar](https://github.com/Kiuryy/Bookmark_Sidebar): Browser extension, which adds a toggleable sidebar with all your bookmarks on the left or right side of your screen.
 * [last-arg/bookmark_with_pocket](https://github.com/last-arg/bookmark_with_pocket): Browser extension that adds bookmark to Pocket if rules allow it
 * [vaeth/bookmarkdupes](https://github.com/vaeth/bookmarkdupes): A WebExtension which can display/remove duplicate bookmarks or empty folders